Streams

 Tip

-If you don’t know which redirect type to choose, then go with HTTP 302 Found redirect.
+If you don’t know which redirect type to choose, go with HTTP 302 Found redirect.

 HTTP 303 See Other

-HTTP 303 See Other is yet another type of HTTP redirect that behaves similarly HTTP 302 Found.
-Included for completeness.
+HTTP 303 See Other is a type of redirect similar to HTTP 302 Found.

 No Action